TECK7/my_portfolio_master/README.md

 During the wireframe process, I had chosen to limit the number of colours used for the webpage because I only wanted to promote my contents but not my front-end UX/UI skills.
 In fact, I had tested out a few sets of different colours combination.
 In the end, I had only used dark blue (#0B1625), yellow (#ECE833), white (#FFF) and grey (#808080) colours.
+At this stage, I decided to insert yellow (#ECE833) colour on my logo.

 As for the font, I only used a single Google font-style across the webpage.
 The font-family chosen is Lato and the fallbacks are "Helvetica Neue", Helvetica and Arial.
 The font size and weight are adjusted accordingly to suit various screen sizes display.
 Paddings between text and paragraphs are also applied where necessary.
 Please refer below for the wireframe exercise accomplished.